-In module four, we studied about communication and how it can be used to improve employee involvement in the company’s injury and illness prevention program.
-In this module, we'll take a look at how employees can get involved in proactive hazard identification and analysis to help eliminate hazards in the workplace.
+In module four, we studied about communication and how it can improve employee involvement in the company’s safety management system (SMS).
+In this module, we'll discuss the programs, processes, and procedures for identifying, analyzing, and controlling hazards and exposure to hazards.

 Most companies conduct safety inspections in compliance with OSHA rule requirements.
 But, is that good enough?
 Safety inspections may be effective, but only if the people conducting the inspection are properly educated and trained in hazard identification and control concepts and principles specific to your company.
 In high hazard industries which see change on a daily basis, it takes more than an occasional inspection to keep the workplace safe from hazards.